 DEVIL [editor] sings a cappella what amounts almost to a poem… a simple but lovely tune that quiets the moment.

 JOE sings a song that expresses spiritual exhaustion, but also his commitment to “tomorrow”, and the finishing of the play.
-FRIEDA sings certain lines with JOE toward end of song.
+FRIEDA sings certain lines with JOE toward the end of the song.

 In silence, the DANCER appears, standing erect, expressionless, one hand up, a dancer’s pose.
 She spins.
 JOE and FRIEDA look at DANCER.
 Light on DANCER is brief.